kenshaw/escpos/README.md

 # About escpos #

-This is a simple [Golang](http://www.golang.org/project) [ESC-POS](https://en.wikipedia.org/wiki/ESC/P) library that can write to a ESC-POS capabale printer such as an Epson TM-T82 or similar.
+This is a simple [Golang](http://www.golang.org/project) package that provides [ESC-POS](https://en.wikipedia.org/wiki/ESC/P) library functions to help with sending control codes to a ESC-POS capable printer such as an Epson TM-T82 or similar.

 These printers are often used in retail environments in conjunction with a point-of-sale (POS) system.